jouk0/Purkkiin.fi/README.md

-# Purkkiin.fi
+# PurkkiinFiAngular15

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.

-## From start

-Run `npm install`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

-When developing please change environment configure to your own backend server address.

-## Backend server

-Fill out .env file.

-To build production run `npm run production`.
-Move files from dist/mp3ToVideo to backend mp3ToVideo folder.

-To create https certificates run `certbot certonly` and move privkey.pem and fullchain.pem to backend cert folder.

-Run `cd backend` and run `node server.js` on the backend folder.

-## Dependencies
-    * Redis server

 ## Code scaffolding